5 reasons why disseminating everywhere is a bad idea

 You know when someone is posting too much.
 You can also spot when someone is doing nothing but trying to SELL SELL SELL and being completely disingenuous.

 When it comes to disseminating your content, people will be able to spot immediately if you're posting to a specific system just for eyeballs and not actual social interaction; it sticks out like a sore thumb.

 The best advice here is simple.
-Don't be a post-whore and don't spam.
+Don't be a post-harlot and don't spam.
 You know how to spot both, so don't do it.
 If you do, people will call you on it and you'll lose readership, plain and simple.